vBoBv/MSA-Phase1-FullStackProject/README.md

   displayName: 'Install Node.js'
 ```

 After Node installation process is completed, I created a script to extract my Zomato API Key from Azure Key Vault.
 This is done by specifying my `azureSubscription` and `KeyVaultName` in this case it is the resource name that I set inside Azure Key Vault.
-I utilized [Azure Key Vault task](https://docs.microsoft.com/en-us/azure/devops/pipelines/tasks/deploy/azure-key-vault?view=azure-devops) and [Use secrets from Azure Key Vault in Azure Pipelines](https://docs.microsoft.com/en-us/azure/devops/pipelines/release/azure-key-vault?view=azure-devops) as references for this step.
-This task will download my api key as a variable called `zomatoApiKey`.
-Later on, React app is being built along with the creation of `.env.production` file which contains the api key as shown below:
+I utilised [Azure Key Vault task](https://docs.microsoft.com/en-us/azure/devops/pipelines/tasks/deploy/azure-key-vault?view=azure-devops) and [Use secrets from Azure Key Vault in Azure Pipelines](https://docs.microsoft.com/en-us/azure/devops/pipelines/release/azure-key-vault?view=azure-devops) as references for this step.
+This task will download my API key as a variable called `zomatoApiKey`.
+Later on, React app is being built along with the creation of `.env.production` file which contains the API key as shown below:

 ```tsx
 - task: AzureKeyVault@1